Ten Tors Rules

 48.10.
 Environmental Protection.
 Ensuring that the Okehampton Camp safety, health and environment protection instructions, published on the Ten Tors website, are obeyed.
 Clearing litter from within and around the area occupied by their teams to the bins and recycling containers provided.

 Arrival and Reporting Procedures.

-49. Teams or advance parties are not to enter the Okehampton Camp camp sites before 0630 hours unless permission is granted to enter earlier on the Thursday (D-2) preceding the Event.
+49. Teams or advance parties are not to enter the Okehampton Camp camp sites before 0630 hours on the Thursday (D-2) preceding the Event.

 50. All teams are required to establish their own base within the campsites at Okehampton Camp; water, toilets, recycling and some catering are available, but otherwise Establishments must be self-sufficient.